 There are a number of good schools in Halesowen such as Windsor High School and sixth form specialist sports college, Leasowes High School, and Earls High School.
 Halesowen College provides excellent post-16 education too.
 Halesowen also has a tennis club, rugby club, athletics club and cricket club which are all very popular.

-If you would like any more information about any aspect of the town just get in touch with Hicks Hadley Estate Agents and any one of our Halesowen property experts will be happy to tell you more or help you find your next property to buy or rent.
+If you would like any more information about our houses to rent and houses for sale in Haleseowen, please just get in touch with Hicks Hadley Estate Agents and any one of our Halesowen property experts will be happy to tell you more or help you find your next property to buy or rent.
+Hicks Hadley are also available if you're thinking of renting out your house, which would require a property management service.